Analyzing Experiment Results

 method automatically creates a RunCollection

-when given multiple run directories.
+given multiple run directories.

 Basic Run Collection Operations